To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Introduction

 We previously conducted an online user study involving a scenario with a single human and a robot, requiring the two parties to collaborate to accomplish a given task \cite{noormohammadi2021effect}.
 We considered three robot strategies: prioritizing the human (Strategy 1), prioritizing the robot (Strategy 2), and balancing both (Strategy 3).
 Based on the results, Strategies 1 and 3 enhanced human perception of the collaboration compared to Strategy 2, with no significant difference between Strategies 1 and 3.
 Those previous findings proposed that having a balanced robot plan in collaborative scenarios benefits the team without diminishing human perception of the collaboration.
 In this prior work, although the robot’s decisions were based on the state of the task, there was no adaptation to human preferences, and only fixed strategies were considered.

-Resting on the insights gathered from this initial study, we have proposed a framework that equips the robot to estimate and adapt its planning to \begin{enumerate} \item the human leading/following preferences, and \item the human performance. \end{enumerate} In this framework, in contrast to most common approaches, which strictly focus on one end of the leading/following spectrum, the cobot gradually and continuously adapts to human performance and (leading/following) preferences in pursuit of long-term performance and can encompass the entire spectrum between acting solely as a leader or solely a follower.
+Resting on the insights gathered from this initial study, we have proposed a framework that equips the robot to estimate and adapt its planning to \begin{enumerate*} \item the human leading/following preferences, and \item the human performance. \end{enumerate*}

+In this framework, in contrast to most common approaches, which strictly focus on one end of the leading/following spectrum, the cobot gradually and continuously adapts to human performance and (leading/following) preferences in pursuit of long-term performance and can encompass the entire spectrum between acting solely as a leader or solely a follower.
 Fig.~\ref{fig:fol_lead_framework} encapsulates the main idea of this framework.

 The framework allows the robot to monitor and adapt to changes in human preferences and performance during the collaboration rather than relying on fixed, long-term preferences and performance.
 For example, consider a person with a following preference who becomes fatigued at some point and then prefers to assign more tasks to the robot, or a scenario in which a person with a high level of performance becomes confused and makes a few mistakes.
 This framework can be applied to different collaborative scenarios; however, our research focuses specifically on task selection/allocation and scheduling in human-robot collaboration.